cak1207/CSCI-335-03-Group-03/README.md

 Abstract: Our project aims to identify the sentiment of various tweets.
-We accomplish this goal using SVM, BERT, and DistilBERT models.
+We accomplish this goal using SVM and BERT models.
 This allows us to compare the effectiveness of these different models at NLP sentiment analysis.